...

 Left untreated, these disorders can dramatically increase a person’s risk of relapse.

 Dual-diagnosis treatment offers an elegant solution by integrating mental health services into an addiction treatment program.
-People in a dual-diagnosis program can receive targeted therapies to treat their mental health symptoms, undergo thorough psychiatric evaluations, and get targeted medications to help them overcome their mental health challenges.
+People in a dual-diagnosis program can get specific therapies for their mental health symptoms.
+They can also have detailed psychiatric evaluations.
+Additionally, they can receive targeted medications to help them with their mental health challenges.

-Dual-diagnosis programs are offered in inpatient and residential settings and can help people with co-occurring disorders achieve a holistic state of health through treatment.
+Dual-diagnosis programs are available in hospitals and residential centers.
+They help people with co-occurring disorders reach better health through treatment.

 Lunesta Detox Process